Design4Good/seed2STEM/README.md

  - [ ] A graduate student at an eligible Canadian university who has a grant from NSERC to conduct research on the link between climate change and the bee population.

+ ### How should a researcher resolve a potential conflict between ethics considerations and legal obligations (select all that apply)?
+ - [x] Consult with colleagues, disciplinary associations, or lawyers, to determine how best to resolve the conflict
+ - [ ] Fulfil the ethical obligations – they have more moral weight.
+ - [ ] Follow the law – it always takes precedence over ethics
+ - [x] Anticipate potential conflicts and design research to avoid them, where possible.

 </details>